Anthony-Fr-1/me/set4/readme.md

+I think im starting to understand "how" to do things and visualise a little bit better what is going on.
+But I still find myself getting stuck in syntax or just working out how to write out the script that I want to make.
+Perhaps I need to get better as pseudocode and diagramming

 Sketchpad

 It's incredible to think about how fundamental this method of creating geometries is as the basis for all of our current CAD software.
 I've seen a video on sketchpad before but every time I see it being used, I'm still amazed that they were doing this in 1962.